libor-m/scrimer/doc/4-map-reads.rst

 Create index for the scaffold and map the reads.
 Mapping 3 GB of reads (fastq format) takes ~5 hours in 8 threads on Intel Xeon E5620, 0.5 GB memory per each mapping.
-This step is probably worth some parallelization on multiple machines.
+This step would benefit from parallelization even on multiple machines (not implemented here).

 .. code-block:: bash